Sport

 ---|

 Athletics forms a key part of the PE curriculum during the Summer term.
-Pupils participate in all athletic events and those that wish to further their athletic performance can also train in after school clubs.
-Our extensive fields convert into a 200m track with additional track space for hurdles and sprints, along with all throwing and jumping events.
-Pupils compete in many intra-school competitions and we also host our own annual athletics competition as well as our Inter House Track and Field Championships on the all-weather track at Barn Elms.
-At Borough level both our boys’ and girls’ teams always finish within the top three schools and each year large numbers of our competing athletes secure medals in individual events.
-We regularly have pupils competing in the London schools Championships and often have London Schools County Champions in a variety of events.
+Pupils participate in all athletic events and those that wish to further their athletic performance can train in our co-curricular club.
+Ibstock's extensive on-site fields convert into a 200m track with additional track space for hurdles and sprints, along with all throwing and jumping events.
+Pupils compete in many intra-school competitions as well as Ibstock's annual athletics competition and Inter House Track and Field Championships on the all-weather track at Barn Elms.
+At Borough level, our boys’ and girls’ teams always finish within the top three schools and each year large numbers of our competing athletes secure medals in individual events.
 Cross Country takes place during the Autumn and Spring Terms.
 All pupils take part in our Inter House Cross Country where we take full advantage of our proximity to Richmond Park.
 It also provides the perfect location for Cross Country Club.
-Pupils compete in Wandsworth Borough Cross Country Championships and those that excel represent Wandsworth at the London Schools Cross Country Championships.
-Our elite performers go on to compete for London in the English Schools Cross Country Championships.
-In addition, we compete in the ESAA Cross Country Cup competition. |
+Our elite performers go on to compete for London in the English Schools Cross Country Championships and the ESAA Cross Country Cup competition. |

 Aquatics - Swimming and Waterpolo |